-Michael Smith: Yeah, that would be too long.
+Michaela Light: Yeah, that would be too long.

 Luis Majano: That mostly the reason, and we wanted to pick a centralized location as well, make it easy for people to come here.
 There's a lot of technology here in Texas, so I thought we thought it was time to detach and start fresh.

-Michael Smith: All right.
+Michaela Light: All right.
 And what a great initiative to help the CF community get even stronger.